RupeshKumar4511/Web-Designing-and-Development/README.md

 like javascript, php etc

-# PHP :  hypertext preprocessor
+# PHP :  Hypertext Preprocessor

 It is a scripting language which is mostly used in backend.
 <br>